COVID-19 Vaccines, Illness, and Global Pandemic

 Get a COVID-19 vaccine as soon as possible to protect yourself and your loved ones from serious COVID-19 illness.
 Most of the people who have been hospitalized or have died due to COVID-19 were unvaccinated.

-See CDC’s Stay Up to Date with COVID-19 Vaccines web page for more.
+See CDC’s Staying Up to Date with COVID-19 Vaccines web page for more.

 There are many ways to find a COVID-19 vaccine appointment, including: